notgiven688/webminerpool/README.md

 There is a **docker** file available.
 See below.

+# Is RandomX supported?

+No. At the time beeing there is no effient way to implement this in the browser.

+The strategy is to rely on coins which are more easily mined in the browser.
+Pools like moneroocean.stream let you mine them in direct exchange for Monero.

 # Supported algorithms

 | #  |  xmrig short notation | webminerpool internal | description |